josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 #### What other options were considered?

 To some degree, I considered both [Astro](https://astro.build/) and [Eleventy](https://www.11ty.dev/) for this overhaul, and you could make reasonable arguments that either one would've been better suited for the task.
-If my primary goal had been to build the fastest statically generated site possible with absolutely minimal JavaScript, I no doubt would've gravitated towards one of these tools.
+If my primary goal had been to build the fastest statically generated site possible with absolutely minimal JavaScript client-side, I no doubt would've gravitated towards one of these tools.

 In the end, however, Eleventy is still too unopinionated for my personal tastes, and Astro is still a bit too new.
 (Yes, SvelteKit is new, too, but it seems to have much more of a foundation beneath it.)